Policies

 Regulation 20-01: Registration requirements for fully regulated units

-View regulation(PDF, 676KB)
+View regulation(PDF, 207KB)

-• Fee exemption requests
+• Exemption requests

-• Landlord’s failure to meet registration deadline
+• Landlord’s failure to meet registration and fee payment deadlines

 Regulation 20-02: Downward Rent Adjustments